China fails to get Indian support for Belt and Road ahead of summit

 The communique otherwise was a broad expression of unity by the ministers on issues ranging from their support for the Iran nuclear deal to the need to combat the spread of extremism.

-Modi is coming to China as efforts at rapprochement gather pace following a testing year in ties between the two neighbours.
+Modi is coming to China as efforts at rapprochement gather pace following a difficult year in ties between the two neighbours.

-The Asian giants were locked in a 73-day military stand-off in a remote, high-altitude stretch of that boundary last year.
+The Asian giants were locked in a 73-day military stand-off in a remote, high-altitude stretch of their Himalayan border last year.
 At one point, soldiers from the two sides threw stones and punches.

-The confrontation between the nuclear-armed powers in the Himalayas underscored Indian alarm at China’s expanding security and economic links in South Asia.
+The confrontation between the nuclear-armed powers underscored Indian alarm at China’s expanding security and economic links in South Asia.

-Speaking at a daily news briefing, Chinese Foreign Ministry spokesman Lu Kang said both countries had agreed holding a more relaxed informal meeting was a good idea.

-“It can provide a comfortable atmosphere for the two countries’ leaders to have full and deep exchanges on important issues of mutual concern,” Lu said.

-China believes the meeting, in the central Chinese city of Wuhan, will reach important new consensus and promote the continued healthy development of ties going forward, he added.
+In comments carried on the foreign ministry’s website, Chinese Vice Foreign Minister Kong Xuanyou said holding the meeting in an informal way meant the two leaders could have a deep exchange of views in a relaxed, friendly atmosphere to promote cooperation.

+“This not only will benefit the two countries and two peoples, but will also have an important effect on peaceful development in the region and around the world,” the ministry paraphrased Kong as telling Indian media in Beijing.

-Modi will come again to China in June for a summit of the Shanghai Cooperation Organisation.
+Modi will visit China in June for a summit of the Shanghai Cooperation Organisation.

 China will also have to tread carefully to avoid giving its close ally Pakistan cause for alarm.
 China on Monday reassured Pakistan that relations between the two countries were as firm as ever and would “never rust”.